mkaanerinc/mkaanerinc/README.md

 ## Hello there, I am Mustafa Kaan <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px" height="30px">

 &nbsp;I'm a **Software Developer** with experience working on web applications and projects with a variety of coding languages, frameworks, and technologies.
 A **good communicator** and **team player**. **Curious** and **self-motivated**.
 My most significant asset is my enthusiasm for software development and the sector I have embraced.
-As Albert Schweizer said, "Success is not the key to happiness.
+Success is not the key to happiness.
 Happiness is the key to success.
-If you love what you are doing, you will be successful".
+If you love what you are doing, you will be successful.
 <img align="right" src="https://drive.google.com/uc?id=1NU1xXSu9i_CMg1BNA5jwVtxnQoRq9f5N" width='280' alt="mkaanerinc's image"/>

 ### 📬 Find me at